 Super Mario Party on a Budget

-The total cost of the party (including food) was $94.
-The cake topper itself was $20, and I could have just as easily printed off a group pic of the characters and attached it to a popsicle stick for the same effect.
-He likes the cake topper, but the pieces come apart into really small pieces and it is kind of a pain to keep out of the hands of my crawling baby.
+If you’re looking to cut down on cost more you can easily add a printed image to the cake.
+My son likes the cake topper, but the pieces come apart into really small pieces and it is kind of a pain to keep out of the hands of my crawling baby.
 It’s super cute, but I could have easily done without it and it would’ve been fine.

 This is still by far the least amount of money I have spent on a birthday party, and I am confident that it’s one that he will remember forever.
 He even made one of his own chomping flowers out of my leftover supplies because he wanted more.
 And I will never forget the look on his face when his daddy chased him around the yard dressed like Bowser!

 We Ended Up Keeping A Lot Of The Mario Obstacle Course Party Decor

 A lot of the décor now decorates his room, and the Bowser shell is going to double as my husband’s Halloween costume.
 I tried to make all of the house decorations and obstacle course items sturdy enough to be played with again, yet inexpensive enough that it won’t be the end of the world if something doesn’t make it after being handled.
 Plus, as we all know, he could be into something completely different next year.